Thomas Müller proves his worth as Bayern Munich reach to German Cup quarters | DW | 05.02.2020

 81' Bayern subs Hansi Flick makes a double change, bringing of Robert Lewandowski and Thomas Müller and bringing on Joshua Zirkzee and Mikael Cuisance.

 80' GOAL!
-Robert Lewandowski ices the game by heading in a corner from Philippe Coutinho.
+Robert Lewandowski ices the game by heading in a corner from Joshua Kimmich.
 Bayern Munich 4, Hoffenheim 1

 75' Christoph Baumgartner makes a terrific run through Bayern's midfield before firing a shot from distance, but Manuel Neuer handles it easily.